Fill The Frame And Make Better Photos

 It is not only what's visible, but also what's suggested or hinted at that makes for a compelling image.

-What I'm referring to is that unique kind of reality or truth that exists within the bounds of the photographic frame.
+I'm referring here, in particular, to that unique kind of reality or truth that exists within the bounds of the photographic frame.

 Have you ever noticed how some of your photos seem to have a life unto themselves?

 In that way photos are very much like memories preserved, which is probably why they’ve been referred to as time capsules.

 Why Great Photo Composition Is Important